ToshioCP/Gtk4-tutorial/gfm/sec12.md

 void tfe_text_view_save (TfeTextView *tv)
 ~~~

-`save` function writes the contents in GtkTextBuffer to a file specified by `tv->file`.
+The function `save` writes the contents in GtkTextBuffer to a file specified by `tv->file`.
-If `tv->file` is NULL, then it shows GtkFileChooserDialog and lets the user to give a file to the program.
-After that, it saves the contents to the specified file and set the file into `tv->file`.
+If `tv->file` is NULL, then it shows GtkFileChooserDialog and prompts the user to choose a file to save.
+Then it saves the contents to the file and sets `tv->file` to point the GFile instance of the file.

 ~~~C
 void tfe_text_view_saveas (TfeTextView *tv)
 ~~~

-`saveas` function uses GtkFileChooserDialog and lets the user to give a new file to the program.
-Then, the function changes `tv->file` and save the contents to the specified new file.
+The function `saveas` uses GtkFileChooserDialog and prompts the user to select a existed file or specify a new file to save.
+Then, the function changes `tv->file` and save the contents to the specified file.
 If an error occurs, it is shown to the user through the message dialog.
-The error is managed only in the object and no information is notified to the caller.
+The error is managed only in the TfeTextView instance and no information is notified to the caller.

 ~~~C
  1 static void